The Story of Amsterdam’s Canals

 |OPENING HOURS||Tue – Sun: 10:00 – 17:00 h|

 The Museum of the Canals is a 25 minute walk from Amsterdam Central Station.

 |BEST TIME TO VISIT||Before 11.00 or after 15.00

 every 10 minutes a new tour starts.

-Museum of the Canals offers you a an audiotour that takes you through the entire museum.
+Museum of the Canals offers you an audiotour that takes you through the entire museum.
 There are eight languages available: Dutch, English, French, German, Spanish, Italian, Japanese and Chinese (Mandarin).
-A personal guide will show you parts of the museum, explaining more about the history of the Canal District.
+A personal guide will show you parts of the museum and explain more about the history of the Canal District.

 - Wheelchair accessible

 - See how the famous canals evolved from 1600s onwards

 - The model version of a canal house gives you a more structural insight and a peek into the inside